Limitless-Hoops/limitless-hoops/docs/businessLogic.md

 3.  **Venue Management:** Add and manage unlimited locations.
 4.  **Financial Hub:** View all recurring payments, issue refunds directly, and generate monthly printable reports.
 5.  **Communications Center:** Send targeted SMS/Email to specific event rosters.

----
-*This is a living document.
-We will refine this as we design the workflows.*